gramsimamsi/10-threads/README.md

 ![Cook spec](./assets/images/Cook.svg)

-The class `Cook` has to implement the interface `Runnable` (which is already present in the JDK!) as every `Runnable` may be passed to a Thread.
+The class `Cook` has to implement the interface `Runnable` (which is already present in the JDK!) as every `Runnable` may be passed to a thread.

 Furthermore a cook needs a reference to the `KitchenHatch` instance (to dequeue orders and to enqueue prepared dishes) and a reference to the `ProgressReporter` (more on this later).

 In the `run()` method the cook has to dequeue orders until all orders are processed.
 When an order is retrieved the cook hast to create a `Dish` and prepare it by waiting the required `cookingTime` by calling `Thread.sleep(dish.getCookingTime())`.

-To display the progress call the method `updateProgress()` on the instance of `ProgressUpdater` to ensure that the `OrderQueueProgress` is up-to-date.
+To display the progress call the method `updateProgress()` on the instance of `ProgressUpdater` at the end of your loop to ensure that the `OrderQueueProgress` is up-to-date.
 The last statement in the `run()` method should be `progressReporter.notifyCookLeaving()`.
 This enables the `ProgressReporter` to remove the `KitchenBusyIndicator` when all `Cook` Threads are completed.

 ### `Waiter`